AnahatM/StillpointWebsite/README.md

 ## License

 This project is open source and available under the MIT License.
-Add a `LICENSE` file to formalize it.

 ---

 <div align="center">
-<sub>Made with on-device AI · Stillpoint</sub>
+<sub>Local and Open-Source · Stillpoint</sub>
 </div>